mikebridge/Kafka.Rx.NET/README.md

 ## Console stream listener

 The console listener is `Kafka.Rx.NET.Console.exe`.
 You can run it with no arguments to see the a list of command-line arguments.
+(The demo console listener is listening specifically for a LogMessage Avro message.)

 This example will create a consumer with instanceid "0" in the group "mytestgroup", listening to "mytopic".
 By default it polls, then waits 500ms before repeating.